cagataysari/carnd_t1p4_advanced_lane_finding/README.md

 ####1.
 Compute the camera matrix and distortion coefficients.

 The calibration is based on the raw photos of chessboard pattern.
 The photos are distorted due to inherent camera and lens properties.
-The first step is to generate the meshgrid of logical coordination of corners.
-Then using OpenCV function of drawChessboardCorners(), we are able to obtain the actual pixel position of corners in the picture.
+The first step is to generate the meshgrid of logical coordinations of corners.
+Then using OpenCV function of drawChessboardCorners(), we are able to obtain the actual pixel positions of corners in the picture.
 By correlating the logical coordinations and the physical pixel locations, OpenCV function calibrateCamera() is able to calculate the camera matrix and distortion coefficients.

 All the incoming frame picture will have distortion from this camera.
 Therefore, we save the matrix and coefficients, and apply them to correct distortion in every future frame.